 Izzy Gizmo by Pip Jones, illustrated by Sara Ogilvie

-I love these STEM books that show girls who push through the hardest part of the inventing process.
-Use this picture book to get your kids thinking about engineering as creativity + problems = marveleous inventions! [picture book, ages 4 and up]
+I love these STEM books that demonstrate to girls that pushing through is the hardest part of the inventing process.
+Use this picture book to get your kids thinking about engineering as creativity + problems = marvelous inventions! [picture book, ages 4 and up]